abeusher/simplediagrams_docs/docs/presentation-mode.rst

 Control Keys
 ------------------
+There are a few keyboard shortcuts that you can use when you're in presentation mode and the presentation window is active:

-* You can use the arrow keys to move backwards and forward through your tabs.
+* **Arrow keys** You can use the left and right arrow keys to move backwards and forward through your tabs.
+* **P** You can use the P key to select pencil tool
+* **V** You can use the V key to select pointer tool
+* **SPACE** Press the SPACE bar to move forward one tab.

 Cursor Tool